BCWResearch/hashport-framework/packages/react-client/README.md

 -   Converts the decimal amount to the respective [wei](https://ethereum.org/gl/developers/docs/intro-to-ether/#denominations) or [tinybar](https://docs.hedera.com/hedera/sdks-and-apis/sdks/hbars#hbar-units) token amount
 -   Submits the params to the api to receive steps

-> _Note:_ Be sure to add error handling to this function as it will throw an error any of the parameters are set incorrectly.
+&#9888; Note: Be sure to add error handling to this function as it will throw an error any of the parameters are set incorrectly.

 If the function is successful, it will return a unique `id` that you can pass to the `execute` function on the `hashportClient` or the `executeTransaxtion` dispatch function from the [`useProcessingTransactionDispatch`](#useprocessingtransactiondispatch) hook.

 #### [useMinAmount](./src/hooks/useMinAmount.ts)

 Hashport imposes a minimum amount in order to initiate a bridging operation.
 If a set of bridge parameters does not meet this minimum, the api will not return the steps required to perform the transaction.
 However, to give the user a better experience, it's good to display the minimum porting amount.

+&#9888; Note: This hook adds a 10% buffer to the minimum amount.
+It's important to understand that the minimums are dynamic.
+If the prices change before a transaction reaches the validators, there is a chance that the transaction may fall below the minimum, which would result in a stuck transaction.
+As such, adding a buffer of an extra 10% help mitigate that risk.

 This hook depends on the state provided by the [`BridgeParamsProvider`](#bridgeparamsprovider).
 It reads the `sourceAssetId` and `sourceNetworkId` of the bridge parameters, fetches the minimum bridging amount, and returns it as a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 If you want to display this number in its decimal form, you can get the `decimals` of the token from the [`useTokenList`](#usetokenlist) hook and use a function like viem's [`formatUnits`](https://viem.sh/docs/utilities/formatUnits.html) to convert it to a readable string.